hannan-ahmad/NVBobr/README.md

 # NVBobr
-This is the ultimate best, easiest to configure and extend Neovim configure in the whole wide expanding Universe.
+This is the ultimate best, easiest to configure and extend Neovim configuration in the whole wide expanding Universe.

 ![image](https://github.com/user-attachments/assets/8c77ac07-b2e3-4588-8614-2defcb6ba8ed)